nikikana/freebassel.org/README.md

 Event posts may have *one* additional category to indicate the hashtag for the event, such as `[ events, whereisbassel ]`.

+### Addding headlines

+If you want the post to be a headline on the top of the homepage, add the `headline` tag to its frontmatter:

+    ---
+    layout: events
+    title: "Event Title"
+    categories: [ events ]
+    tags: [ headline ]
+    ---

 ### Adding testimonials

 To add a new notable quote to the homepage, edit the `_data/testimonials.yaml` file, and add a new entry, following this template: